Information compiled by Mr. Paul Riley: Naginata Shugyo; Aurora, CO

 A study from Brigham Young University in Hawaii recently found that stretching can build muscle strength.
 Subjects who performed a 40 minute stretching routine three times per week increased their leg strength by an average of 17 percent after 12 weeks - without weight training.
 "If you combine stretching with weight training, you should have greater strength gains than with either one alone, says Joke Kokkonen, Ph.D., study author.

 The types of stretches that we do are indicative of the type of activity we find ourselves primarily engaged in.
 There are, of course, a number of stretches that can be helpful across the board.
 The main consideration is flexibility, and in order to have more flexible muscles, you need to perform a stretching routine three to four times per week.
 Start with aerobics or walking for five minutes to warm up.
-Then stretch slowly and deliberately, and hold each stretch for 15 to 30 seconds
+Then stretch slowly and deliberately, and hold each stretch for 15 to 30 seconds (DO NOT bounce while stretching).

 The following are some good cross-training stretches, however, your own sport may include many variations.
 The goals are the same; to be stronger, limber, and prevent needless injury.